jeromepatel/Quantum-Computing-for-Computer-Scientists/README.md

-# Quantum-Computing-for-Computer-Scientists
+## Quantum-Computing-for-Computer-Scientists
- programming drill solutions
+ solutions to programming drill exercises as given in the book Quantum computing for computer scientists